AndreasHefti/flyKo/README.md

   All code that is written against the Firefly API is not affected by the change of the lower level library.
   Until now only a project with an implementation for libgdx is supported.

-- Stringent Component builder API
+- Stringent Component builder API with DSL support.
+Use Fly-Ko's builder DSL to build and compose components.

 Code example: